XLSForm/xlsform.github.io/_sections/home-english.md

 ## Calculation

 Your survey can perform calculations using the values of preceding questions.
-In most cases this will require inserting a **calculate** question.
+In most cases using a **calculate** type question is appropriate.
 For example, in the survey below, we have calculated the tip for a meal and displayed it to the user:

  | type      | name     | label                                 | calculation                  |
  | --------- | -------- | ------------------------------------- | ---------------------------- |